Reference Design and PCB mounting

 Layout considerations for the main board¶

-- The area around the antenna must be kept clear from copper on all layers as depicted in the picture below.
+- An area around the board edge must be kept clear from copper on all layers as depicted in the picture below.

-Minimum dimensions for ground plane clearance for optimum antenna performance are shown below:
+Minimum dimensions for ground plane clearance for optimum performance are shown below: